usnistgov/cookiecutter-nist-python/{{cookiecutter.project_name}}/CONTRIBUTING.md

 - If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in `CHANGELOG.md`.
 You should use [scriv] for this.
-- The pull request should work for Python 3.8, 3.9, 3.10.
+- The pull request should work for all supported python versions.

 ## Package version